Xenshin/python-codes/README.md

+# All about python,
-# object oriented programming in python
+# OOPs in python and Data Structures in python